On Galois Representations of Weight One: Modular forms and Hecke algebras of weight one

 Towards the goal of this article, the construction and study of a Galois representation into the weight~$1$ Hecke algebra, it is necessary to increase the weight, since weight~$1$ is not a cohomological weight.
 The increased weight will enable us to see the Galois representation on the Jacobian of a modular curve, thus, permitting the use of geometric tools.

 We shall map weight~$1$ forms into weight~$p$.
 This can be done in two different ways: multiplying by the Hasse invariant $A$ (a modular form over $\FF_p$ of weight $p-1$ with $q$-expansion~$1$); the Frobenius $F(f)= f^p$.
 The former does not change the $q$-expansion and the latter maps $\sum_{n=1}^\infty a_n q^n$ to $\sum_{n=1}^\infty a_n q^{np}$.
-Note that on the level of $q$-expansions, these two maps correspond precisely to the two degeneracy maps from level $N$ to~$Np$.
+The formula for~$F$ is clear for modular forms over~$\FF_p$; if we work with coefficients in $\FF/\FF_p$, then as in~\cite{edix-jussieu} we take the $\FF$-linear extension of~$F$.
+Note that on the level of $q$-expansions, the two maps $A$ and $F$ correspond precisely to the two degeneracy maps from level $N$ to~$Np$.
 Hence, weight one forms in weight~$p$ are very analogous to oldforms.
 That is the price to pay for the use of geometric tools.

 Let $\FF/\FF_p$ and consider the map

 By Proposition~4.4 of~\cite{edix-jussieu} this is an injection.
 We shall write $T_p$ for the Hecke operator in weight~$1$ and $U_p$ for the one in weight~$p$.
 According to Equation~(4.2) of loc.~cit.\ one has